BenderGroup/PIDGINv4/README.rst

 * Disease information from `DisGeNET`_
 * Target/pathway/disease enrichment calculated using Fisher's exact test and the Chi-squared test

-Details for sizes across all activity cut-offs (NB this is for ChEMBL26, and needs to be updated to reflect the latest models):
+Details for sizes across all activity cut-offs

 +------------------------------------------------+-------------------------+---------------------------+
 |                                                | Without orthologues     | With orthologues          |